nell-djmf/clacTILE/README.md

 ## Upcoming Features
 ### [Trello](https://trello.com/b/9XaPPAAh/clactile)
-- [ ] Preview pane showing name and image preview instead of part id number
+- [ ] Build List preview pane showing name and image preview instead of part id number
 - [ ] Build edit buttons dynamically hiding/displaying depending on if parts are picked or builds are targeted
 - [ ] Pricing and buy sources for items
 - [ ] Database extension for more PC peripherals by color (mice, headsets, deskmats, wrist/keyboard wrests)